cosmolattice/cosmolatticeweb/docs/index.md

 ## Mailing list

-We have created a mailing list in order to share information on new updates, report buggs, inform about events, etc. In order to subscribe, send a blank e-mail to: **<cosmolattice+subscribe@googlegroups.com>**
+We have created a mailing list in order to share information on new updates, report bugs, inform about events, etc. In order to subscribe, send a blank e-mail to: **<cosmolattice+subscribe@googlegroups.com>**

 ## Contact